Buy the property.

 Who can apply and what support is needed?

-Suitable for buyers with assets/equity (investors, upsizers, off-the-plan buyers) who want to keep capital working.
+Suitable for buyers with assets or equity — investors, upsizers, and off-the-plan buyers who want to keep capital working.
 Eligibility is assessed on property equity, cash savings, investments, superannuation, or guarantor support.

 Why use Prime Bonds and what is the cost?